Julius-Ulee/Announcements-Anime/README.md

 <table align="center">
 <tr>
 <td>📔 Publish Date :</td>
-<td align="center">1/29/2025</td>
+<td align="center">1/30/2025</td>
 </tr>
 <tr>
 <td>📕 Link :</td>
-<td align="center"><a href="http://www.crunchyroll.com/watch/GEVUW3PVM/into-the-spell-of-shimmering-light">Anime Information</a></td>
+<td align="center"><a href="http://www.crunchyroll.com/watch/G4VUW03P1/haru-vs-gaku">Anime Information</a></td>
 </tr>
 <tr>
 <td colspan="2">📙 Description :</td></tr>
 <tr>
 <td colspan="2">
-<p align="center">"Do you believe a video can be cursed?"
-A girl walks in front of a<br>train after watching a particular video and is subsequently admitted to a psych ward.
-Takao<br>is the only one who believes her twin sister when she says it wasn't a<br>suicide attempt but the result of watching a cursed video, and the genius doctor sets<br>about investigating.</p>
+<p align="center">Rinrin is furious when she learns the game development project was merely a pawn, but<br>Gaku stops her from going to speak with Haru.
+If Gaku must fight Haru, then<br>he'd rather do it his way.
+He reveals the situation to Sakura's team, and together<br>they plan to create a game that exceeds what Haru planned for them.
+That said,<br>it's a difficult task for a team that's never produced a hit game before.</p>
 </td>
 </tr>
 </table>